mmkay/ais-exporter/README.md

 $ curl http://127.0.0.1:9205/metrics
 ```

-Next you would configure a Prometheus server to scape the ais-exporter
+Next you would configure a Prometheus server to scape the aisexporter
 container on port 9205.

 ## Demonstration

 A demonstration environment can be found in the ``demo`` directory.
 It uses
-Docker Compose to orchestrate containers running ais-exporter, Prometheus
+Docker Compose to orchestrate containers running aisexporter, Prometheus
 and Grafana to facilitate experimentation with metric collection and graphing.

 This provides a really quick and easy method for checking out the
-ais-exporter.
+aisexporter.

 ## Developer Notes